 Lake Tawakoni is a 36,700-acre reservoir on the Sabine River in Rains, Van Zandt, and Hunt counties - a northeast Texas lake known for bass fishing and residential development.
 Lakefront homeowners and commercial properties on Lake Tawakoni regularly need construction work to maintain waterfront access and shoreline stability.

-Lake Tawakoni presents conditions typical of managed reservoirs in Texas: seasonal draw-down, managed water levels, and permit requirements governing all construction. a northeast Texas lake known for bass fishing and residential development.
-Sabine River Authority permits govern construction on Toledo Bend and connected waters.
+Lake Tawakoni presents conditions typical of managed reservoirs in Texas: seasonal draw-down, managed water levels, and specific construction requirements governing all construction. a northeast Texas lake known for bass fishing and residential development. reservoir authority coordination govern construction on Toledo Bend and connected waters.

 Shore Protect Team offers Coastal Erosion Control in Lake Tawakoni, TX.
 Our services include dock construction adapted for seasonal draw-down, bulkhead and retaining wall systems, and boat slip and lift construction.
-We handle permit applications with the reservoir authority and Corps.
+We handle all required coordination with the reservoir authority and Corps.

 Shore Protect Team provides shoreline erosion control, dock and pier construction, retaining wall installation, and bank stabilization for waterfront properties on Lake Tawakoni in Rains, Van Zandt, and Hunt counties east of Dallas.
-Lake Tawakoni is a Sabine River Authority water supply reservoir on the Sabine River providing water for the Dallas area - it is one of the key sources in the North Texas Municipal Water District system.
-The lake's large surface area, significant wave fetch, and active recreational boating create construction demands that combine water supply permit requirements with the wave loading challenges of a large Texas reservoir.
+Lake Tawakoni is a the reservoir authority water supply reservoir on the Sabine River providing water for the Dallas area - it is one of the key sources in the North Texas Municipal Water District system.

 Lake Tawakoni's open water areas span several miles in multiple directions, allowing south and southeast winds to build substantial wave heights on exposed north and northwest facing shorelines in Rains and Van Zandt counties.
 These wave conditions on exposed Lake Tawakoni shorelines are among the more energetic for an inland Texas reservoir - bank erosion rates on unprotected clay shoreline sections facing the open lake can be significant over years of cumulative wave loading.
 Shore Protect Team designs Lake Tawakoni retaining walls and rock revetment for the specific wave height and frequency at each property's shoreline orientation rather than applying a single standard across the entire lake.

 Contact Shore Protect Team with your Lake Tawakoni property location and county along with photos of your shoreline erosion, dock, and retaining wall.
-We assess the SRA permit requirements and wave exposure for your specific location and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to start your Lake Tawakoni waterfront project.